OttEricOttender/HydroCalc/README.md

   - The customer has a very clear vision of what they wish to achieve with our project.
 They already use the tools that the program should utilize in every day working.
 Our job is to automate the whole process so that they don't have to hop between multiple different databases and information sources to determine their desired hydrological parameters.

 * How do you determine that the customer is accepting your solution proposal?
   - Before starting to implement any further moves, we will coordinate it witht he customer.
-They know how to use the databases necessary for the project's work so their explanation serves as approval and acceptance of how the problem should be solved.
+They know how to use the databases necessary for the project's work.
+Once they have clarified and we have made a plan on how to solve the issue at hand, we will present it to them and ask if they accept it or not.
+If yes, we will start implementing it.
+If not, we will analyise their feedback and come up with another solution which we will present them again.

 * How you are internally going to build the accepted solution (who assigns the tasks, who is going to implement it, will the tests be written, will code be reviewed, who is going to verify, who is doing the validation, etc.)?
   - The tasks will be assigned by the current split’s lead.
 They will also do most of the work during that split (75 hours) with other team members supporting him with 50 hours, 50 hours and 25 hours respectively.
 These hours will shift depending on the split so that everybody would equal at least 150 hours by the end of course.
 The code will be reviewed, verified and validated also primarily by the split lead, assisted by other team members, who might have a fresher look at the work that was done during that iteration/split.
 How testing will work is up for the testing lead to decide.